Skip to main content

 https://xquik.com/api/v1

 All endpoints are served over HTTPS only.
 Plain HTTP requests receive a 301 redirect to HTTPS.
-Always use the full base URL - there is no shorthand or versioned subdomain.
+Always use the full base URL.

 OpenAPI spec